Updated: 08/04/19 | August 4th, 2019

-“I do wonder after so many years of travel you don’t seem to have been to that many places, and I would have to say also that many of your destinations are pretty “safe”, well tred places.”
+I do wonder after so many years of travel [that] you don’t seem to have been to that many places, and I would have to say also that many of your destinations are pretty “safe,” well-trod places.

-I told him we all go where we most desire to go and my destinations are based on that.
+I told him we all go where we most desire to go, and my destinations are based on that.
 This turned into a debate about giving travel advice, what makes an authentic traveler, and a few other subjects.
 In one of his last comments, he said:

-“I’m not saying you aren’t a traveler, but you are a boring traveler…and I do wonder why you make all this fuss about yourself.
-And yes, there is more authentic travel, and then there is safe, boring, gap year circuit travel.
-Do you think Marco Polo would have been as revered a traveler, if instead of crossing the silk route into China, he instead hung out in backpacker hostels for years, hitting on young, impressionable girls and drinking beer in the sun.”
+I’m not saying you aren’t a traveler, but you are a boring traveler…and I do wonder why you make all this fuss about yourself.
+And yes, there is more authentic travel, and then there is safe, boring, gap-year circuit travel.
+Do you think Marco Polo would have been as revered a traveler, if instead of crossing the silk route into China, he instead hung out in backpacker hostels for years, hitting on young, impressionable girls and drinking beer in the sun?

 Yes, I’ll give you my suggestions and tips on what to see and do in Berlin.
 I’ll give you tips about how you can travel cheaply based on my experience.
-I’ll think out loud about the nature of travel and my personal thoughts on it as a way to help ME hash out my feelings.
+I’ll think out loud about the nature of travel and my personal thoughts on it as a way to help me hash out my feelings.
 If you want to read along and comment, all the better.

 I find it extremely condescending when travelers talk down to others because of their destination choices.
 I see this all the time on the backpacker trail.
-I don’t believe there is anything as must see or do when you travel.
+Personally, I don’t believe there’s any such thing as must-see or must-do when you travel.